manlius/muxViz/README.md

 - Multilayer centrality analysis and annular representation
 - Multilayer community structure detection
 - Dimensionality reduction
+- Animated visualization of dynamical processes and time-varying multilayer networks

 Support for data analysis is not mandatory and requires a working installation of GNU Octave 3.4.0 or above.